OBIO At A Glance

 OBIO offers numerous ‘Interconnectivity’ related activities that bring together people in the ﬁelds of industry, academia, government and the investment community for networking and learning over meals, at workshops and events.
 Cross stakeholder experiences allow people to share knowledge and ideas, solve problems, and advance a shared vision of a fully-functioning ecosystem in which companies are founded, operate and grow.

 ADVOCACY • BUILDING THE ENVIRONMENT

-OBIO’s recent reports “Tackling the Anchor Company Challenge” and “How Canada Should be Engaging in a $9 Trillion Dollar Health Economy” contain actionable solutions to achieve health and economic beneﬁts for Canadians.
-OBIO continues to work with stakeholders to develop policies that will revitalize market conditions fora thriving industry.
+OBIO’s recent reports “Use It or Lose It”, “Tackling the Anchor Company Challenge” and “How Canada Should be Engaging in a $9 Trillion Dollar Health Economy” contain actionable solutions to achieve health and economic beneﬁts for Canadians.
+OBIO continues to work with stakeholders to develop policies that will revitalize market conditions for a thriving industry.
 OBIO’s MPP Health Science Caucus meets regularly to discuss the environment for Ontario’s health science industry, as well as advancing OBIO’s policy initiatives.